f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Resource Admin User Role
 ========================

 The F5OS-A 1.4.0 release introduced the **Resource Admin** user role, which is similar to the Admin user role but it cannot create additional local user accounts, delete existing local users, change local user authorizations, or change the set of remotely authenticated users allowed to access the system.
 Below is an example creating a resource admin user via the CLI.
-When assinging a new user to **role reosurce-admin**, their access will be restricted as noted above.
+When assigning a new user to **role resource-admin**, their access will be restricted as noted above.

 .. code-block:: bash